Big Data, or Just Data?

 Time to Strategize

 According to Actify.com, 33 per cent of all data could be useful when analyzed.
 However, companies only process 0.5 per cent of all data.
-By incorporating an enterprise data strategy, companies can ensure they are processing useful data and that time is not wasted on the rest.
+By incorporating an enterprise data strategy, companies can ensure they are processing useful material and that time is not wasted on the rest.
 A good data strategy will also ensure processes are universal across a business so that data is managed, handled and processed well.

 To create an enterprise data strategy there are four key principles that companies should consider.
 Firstly, the strategy needs to be practical and easy to implement across the organization.
 It also needs to be relevant and specifically tailored to the company’s goals as well as evolutionary and adaptable, to keep up with current trends.
 Finally, the strategy must be universally applied across the business and easy to update when necessary.

-Using smart sensor technology, manufacturers can capture and analyze data from almost any type of machinery involved in their processes.
+Using smart sensor technology, manufacturers can capture and analyze information from almost any type of machinery involved in their processes.
 This information can be used to monitor specific, individual parts, like motors or gaskets, to predict upcoming mechanical failures.
 In turn, these predictions can prevent unnecessary downtime and costs related to emergency maintenance, because manufacturers are able to deal with an issue before it causes any problems.

 The gift of knowing when your equipment is likely to break down means necessary maintenance or ordering a specific part can be planned well in advance, ensuring your system runs smoothly without any surprise faults.
 This is an improvement on just planned maintenance alone, as it means maintenance is only performed when it is required.